WestDRI/visualizethis/content/data2.md

 [Wikipedia](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index) and in
 [*5 Things To Know About NDVI*](https://up42.com/blog/5-things-to-know-about-ndvi).

+### Contest dataset

+What makes the current dataset unique <!-- novel --> is that -- while the mean NDVI has been calculated since the 1970s -- this dataset is one of the first attempts to map the variance in NDVI over space and time.

 The Contest dataset contains 5,939,758 points and 53 timesteps.
 At each point we provide its coordinates (longitude, latitude, elevation in km) and two variables: mean NDVI ($\mu$) and its variance ($\sigma_2$).
 The points are not connected, i.e. they do not form a smooth surface.
 The 53 time steps are uniformly spread